Building the Best PC for World of Warcraft

 Anandtech’s articles are a really good source of information, particularly CPU performance:

-We want thank user Gierkej from /r/WoW for letting us use the images they took:
+- We want thank user Gierkej from /r/WoW for letting us use their images.

-We want to thank user KatMoster from /r/WoW for letting us use this image:
+- We want to thank user Katmonster from /r/WoW for letting us use this image.